 We are delighted to announce a conference on truthmaker semantics and its applications in philosophy and linguistics that we will organize together with Kit Fine.
 The conference will take place July 29-31, 2019 at the University of Hamburg.
-More information, including a call for extended abstracts, can be found here.
+Keynote speakers are Steve Yablo, Friederike Moltmann, Mark Jago, Daniel Rothschild and Louis deRosset.
+More information, including the conference programme as well as abstracts for the keynotes, can be found here.

 In the week before the conference, there will also be a Summer School on the topic of Truthmaker Semantics taught by Kit Fine, Mark Jago, Friederike Moltmann, Johannes Korbmacher, and Stephan Krämer.
 The Summer School is organized by the Phlox Research Group.
 More information is available at https://hamburgersommerkurs.wordpress.com.